TheAithr/FtF/README.txt

 TO DO
-- New tiles (Most notably a fishing tile)
+- New tiles
 - New biomes (Swamps, other grassland-tier biomes like deserts)

 WORKING ON
 - Fixing bugs (Will remain here forever)
 - Queueing upgrades
 - Getting shops working

+DONE
+- Fishing tile